Entropy stable non-oscillatory fluxes: An optimized wedding of entropy conservative flux with non-oscillatory flux: Entropy stable scheme

+It is needed to state here that, scaling in \eqref{wv} involve expansive matrix-vector multiplication between scaled matrix $\mathbf{\tilde{R}}$ and entropy vector $\mathbf{v}$ at each cell interface.

-Note that TeCNO framework \cite{Fjordholm2012} for constructing high order non-oscillatory schemes demands for sign stability property \eqref{Tencosignprop} in the high order reconstruction and therefore only ENO reconstruction could be used in \cite{Fjordholm2013}.
-Authors in \cite{BbRk} modified the TECNO framework which demands sign stablity of scaled entropy variable only accross locally significantly jumps and therefore can work with other high order reconstructions e.g., third order WENO and high order TVD reconstruction.
-In \cite{DUAN2021110136}, high-order accurate well-balanced semi-discrete entropy stable schemes are developed for shallow water magnetohydrodynamics by adding diffusion using a switch function proposed in \cite{BbRk}.
-The construction of suitable dissipation term in therein again based on the WENO reconstruction of the scaled entropy variables.
-Recently in \cite{LIU2019104266} the third order WENO reconstruction of scaled entropy variables is proposed to construct entropy stable schemes for shallow water equations.
-We remark here that this scaling involve expansive matrix-vector multiplication between scaled matrix $\mathbf{\tilde{R}}$ and entropy vector $\mathbf{v}$ in each cell.
+Further, note that TeCNO framework \cite{Fjordholm2012} for constructing high order non-oscillatory schemes demands for sign stability property \eqref{Tencosignprop} in the high order reconstruction and therefore, only ENO reconstruction could be used therein.
+Authors in \cite{BbRk} modified the TECNO framework which demands sign stablity of scaled entropy variable only accross the locally significantly jumps and hence can work with other high order reconstructions e.g., third order WENO and high order TVD reconstruction.
+In \cite{DUAN2021110136}, high-order accurate well-balanced semi-discrete entropy stable schemes are developed for shallow water magneto hydrodynamics by adding diffusion using a switch function proposed in \cite{BbRk}.
+The construction of suitable dissipation term therein again based on the WENO reconstruction of the scaled entropy variables.
+Recently in \cite{LIU2019104266}, the third order WENO reconstruction of scaled entropy variable is proposed to construct entropy stable schemes for shallow water equations.